cpjobling/eg-247-textbook/_sources/fourier_series/3/exp_fs2.md

 ### Parseval's Theorem

-[Parseval's Theorem](https://en.wikipedia.org/wiki/Parseval's_theorem) states that the total average power of a a periodic signal $f(t)$ is equal to the sum of the average powers of all its harmonic components.
+[Parseval's Theorem](https://en.wikipedia.org/wiki/Parseval's_theorem) states that the total average power of a periodic signal $f(t)$ is equal to the sum of the average powers of all its harmonic components.

 The power in the $k$th harmonic $C_ke^{jk\Omega_0 t}$ is given by